 Ham and Split Pea Soup

-Ham and Split Pea Soup Ingredients 1 cooked ham bone with meat 12 cups cold water 1 large onion or 2 small 3-4 carrots 2 stalks celery 2 bay leaves 1 Tbsp dried chicken stock 2-3 sprigs of thyme 3 cups yellow split peas Salt and pepper to taste fresh chopped parsley if desired Method Add cold water to ham bone in large soup pot.
+Ham and Split Pea Soup Ingredients 1 cooked ham bone with meat 10 cups cold water 1 medium onion 3-4 carrots 2 stalks celery 2 bay leaves 1 Tbsp dried chicken stock 2-3 sprigs of thyme 2 cups yellow split peas or 1 450 g package Salt and pepper to taste fresh chopped parsley if desired Method Add cold water to ham bone in large soup pot.
 Add 2 bay leaves and bring to a boil.
 Reduce to a simmer for about 3 hours until the meat is falling off the bone.
 Remove bones and meat, refrigerate the stock.
 Chop ham into bit sized pieces once cool enough to handle.
 Once the stock is cooled, remove the fat from the top.
 Finely dice the onion, carrots and celery.
 Bring the stock to a boil and add vegetables, chicken stock and ham.
 Reduce to simmer, taste and season with salt and pepper.
 Rinse peas, drain and add to soup.
 Simmer for up to 1 hour or until the peas are very soft and the soup is thick.
 Remove thyme stems before serving and garnish with fresh chopped parsley if desired.